 \section{INTRODUCTION}

-Assistive robots, last-mile delivery, warehouse navigation, and robots in offices are all applications that require robust robot navigation in dynamic environments (Fig. \ref{fig:fetchFun}).
-While good methods exist for robot navigation sub-tasks such as localization and mapping \cite{guimaraes2016ros}, motion planning \cite{kavraki-prm}, and control \cite{dwa}, current local navigation methods typically must be tuned for each new robot and environment \cite{chen2015deepdriving}.
-For example, vision-based navigation is robust to noisy sensors, but typically relies on high-level motion primitives such as ``go straight'' and ``turn left'' that abstract away robot dynamics \cite{mousavi_eccv18}.
-On the other hand, motion planning handles robot dynamics, but often requires near-perfect sensor observations.
-For the reliable navigation, the two stacks needs to be integrated with each other which is difficult and brittle.
-Robot navigation at scale requires methods that create behaviors useful to existing navigation stacks, and easily transfer from simulation to physical robots and new large-scale environments with minimum tuning, while robustly avoiding obstacles given noisy sensors and actuators.
+Assistive robots, last-mile delivery, warehouse navigation, and robots in offices require robust robot navigation in dynamic environments (Fig. \ref{fig:fetchFun}).
+While good methods exist for robot navigation sub-tasks such as localization and mapping, motion planning, and control, current local navigation methods typically must be tuned for each new robot and environment \cite{chen2015deepdriving}.
+For example, vision-based navigation is robust to noisy sensors but typically relies on high-level motion primitives, such as ``go straight'' and ``turn left'' that abstract away robot dynamics \cite{mousavi_eccv18}.
+Robot navigation requires behaviors that are useful to existing navigation stacks, easily transfer from simulation to physical robots or new large-scale environments with minimum tuning, and robustly avoid obstacles despite noisy sensors and actuators.

-We define navigation behaviors as intelligent agents that depend on the robot's sensors, actuators, dynamics and geometry, without relying on foreknowledge of its environment \cite{antonelo2015learning, arkin1998behavior}.
-Many robot navigation tasks can be accomplished using two basic navigation behaviors: local planning, i.e., point to point, which creates trajectories from robot's current configuration to a given target \cite{prm-rl}, and path following, which stays near a given guidance path \cite{chiang2015path}.
-Both behaviors need to produce dynamically feasible trajectories that are: robust to many kinds of noise and inaccuracies, only rely on observations coming from primitive sensors, and avoid unexpected obstacles.
-In this paper, we present a reliable method to implement these navigation behaviors by learning end to end polices that directly map sensors to controls, and we show that these policies transfer from simulation to physical robots and new environments while exhibiting robust obstacle avoidance.
+We define robot navigation behaviors as intelligent agents that depend on the robot's sensors, actuators, dynamics and geometry, without relying on foreknowledge of its environment \cite{antonelo2015learning}.
+Many navigation tasks can be accomplished using two basic behaviors: local planning, i.e., point to point, which creates trajectories from the robot's current configuration to a given target \cite{prm-rl}, and path following, which stays near a given guidance path \cite{chiang2015path}.
+Both behaviors need to produce dynamically feasible trajectories that are robust to many kinds of noise and inaccuracies, rely only on observations coming from primitive sensors, and avoid unexpected obstacles.
+In this paper, we present a reliable method to implement these navigation behaviors by learning end to end polices that directly map sensors to controls, and we show that these policies transfer from simulation to physical robots and new environments while robustly avoiding obstacles.